Skip to main content

 Set consent

 The SDK uses a three-tier consent model ('none', 'anonymous', 'full').
-Call setConsent after the user accepts your cookie banner or privacy prompt.
+The SDK does not provide a consent UI.
+Build your own cookie banner or privacy prompt, then call setConsent with the appropriate level when the user responds.

 // User accepts anonymous tracking